lisknonanika/lisknonanika.github.io/lsw/index.md

 ## Modification and redistribution of the application
 Please do so under the responsibility of the modifier/redistributor.<br/>
-We assume no responsibility for any modified or redistributed material.
+We assume no responsibility for any modified or redistributed app.